New Identities from a Combinatorial Approach to Generalized Fibonacci and Generalized Lucas Numbers: Main results

-In this section, we prove identities involving the generalized Fibonacci and Lucas numbers via the tilings described in Section \ref{sect2}.
+In this section we present new identities that arise from the combinatorial interpretations obtained in Section \ref{sect2}.
 In what follows, we call type $\mathcal{A}$ and type $\mathcal{B}$ the tilings counted by $F(k,n)$ and $L(k,n)$, respectively.